DEI is more than a buzzword — it’s a mindset.

 Spoiler alert: Your audience wants to see themselves represented in your content and walk away feeling that it was made with them in mind.

-For example, 71% of the LGBTQ+ community are more likely to interact with online content that represents their sexuality in an authentic way.
+As a DEI in marketing example, 71% of the LGBTQ+ community is more likely to interact with online content that represents their sexuality in an authentic way.

 We can pretty much guarantee that your audience is composed of a myriad of different backgrounds and experiences.